- About Us

 These recommendations will also include specialist training for all LPC staff on appropriate workplace conduct.

-We will be publicly releasing regular 6-monthly updates on progress on the implementation of the recommendations, as well as further measures we’ve taken to support change at LPC.
+We will release six-monthly Workplace Culture Action Plan updates on progress made towards implementation of the recommendations, as well as further measures we’ve taken to support change at LPC.

-“I am determined that we will build a culture where everyone feels respected for their work no matter what their gender or ethnicity.
-Bullying and harassment have no place at LPC,” says Roger.
+We are determined to build a culture where everyone feels respected for their work no matter what their gender or ethnicity.
+Bullying and harassment have no place at LPC.

 LPC corporate office